1 in 3 Americans suffer from depression. Is someone you know among them?

 4 MINUTE READ

-Rates of depression have tripled during COVID-19.
-Here’s what to look for in your loved ones and how to get help.
+Here’s what to look for and how to get help.

-For people struggling with depression, Heather Altman and Kacey Batushansky want them to know that there’s always somewhere they can get help.
+Licensed professional counselors Heather Altman and Kacey Batushansky want people struggling with depression to know that there’s always somewhere they can get help.

-As licensed professional counselors, they’ve been spreading this message more than ever during the pandemic.
-They’ve been seeing more clients whose depression has been triggered by today’s uncertainty, anxiety and lack of control.
+They’ve been spreading this message more than ever during the ongoing pandemic.
+They’ve been seeing more clients whose depression has been triggered by today’s uncertainty, unrest and lack of control.

-While many of us have experienced sadness, weariness or “feeling depressed” recently, depression is much more than feeling down or having a bad mood.
+While many of us have experienced sadness and weariness, depression is much more than feeling down or having a bad mood.
 It is a common but serious mental health condition that affects how you feel, think and act – and even your physical health.
 According to the American Psychiatric Association, symptoms of depression beyond feeling sad may include:

 - Changes in appetite — weight loss or gain not connected to dieting